Resource Guide- Educational Resources & Covid-19 Information

 Professional Development Resources

-Learn & Plan with PBS- Washington's PBS member stations have teamed up to bring you monthly virtual sessions so you can learn about how to use PBS LearningMedia resources for your distance, hybrid or in-classroom teaching and collaborate with other teachers during the breakout to explore the resources and build lessons.
+Learn & Plan with PBS- Washington's PBS member stations have teamed up to bring you monthly virtual sessions so you can learn about how to use PBS LearningMedia resources for your distance, hybrid or in-classroom teaching and collaborate with other teachers to explore the resources and build lessons.
 PBS member station staff will be on hand to help you navigate the site and answer questions.
 Up to 3 clock hours can be earned for each session you attend.

 Self-Paced Virtual Learning: Social-Emotional Development: 3 courses designed to support early childhood teachers’ and caregivers’ understanding of the social-emotional learning and development of young children.
 Pre-K & Early Elementary.